lvzon/sustainsubstance/content/energy/storage.md

 ![The "tiny blue square".](http://nerdist.com/wp-content/uploads/2015/05/MuskEnergy_2.png)

 On the scale of a country, it's not that much ([less than 1% of land area for the US](http://www.nrel.gov/docs/fy08osti/42463.pdf)).
-It's still a lot of land of course, the area shown by Musk is roughly a 100 km x 100 km square in North-West Texas.
+It's still a lot of land of course, the area shown by Musk is roughly a 100 km × 100 km square in North-West Texas.
 Filled with solar panels, this could generate around 500 GW of electric power on average, indeed more than the current mean US electricity demand of 425 GW.[^musksquare] On an average day, the entire US uses over 10 billion kW·h of electricity (10.2 TW·h).
 Storing this amount of energy would require a little over 102 million Tesla PowerPack battery units.
 You'd probably need a bit more storage than that, to cover bad days and peak loads.
 Indeed, Musk himself estimates that around 160 million PowerPacks would be needed.
 It is by no means impossible to produce and install that much capacity, Musk noted that around 100 million new cars and trucks are put on the market every year.
 But it won't be cheap: the batteries alone would cost around 4 trillion dollars, and producing them would require up to 20% of the world's currently known lithium-reserves.[^squarebatt]

 If the above sounds impractical, the situation gets worse if you realise that *electricity use* is only a small fraction of actual *energy use*.
 The US uses around 3 TW of energy in total, or about 72 TW·h per day on average.
 In other words, the energy use is seven times the electricity use!
 In the US, most of this energy is used for transport.
 But remember that combustion engines are very inefficient.
 So say we switch everything to electricity, this would reduce heat losses, bringing the power demand down by roughly a third, to 2 TW, or 48 TW·h per day.